bookshelf/bookshelf/.github/CONTRIBUTING.md

 CREATE DATABASE bookshelf_test;
 ```

+Note that this step isn't necessary when using Docker.

 ### Running the Tests

+The easiest way to run the tests is by using docker & docker-compose as [explained above](#using-docker-containers).

 The test suite requires that both MySQL and PostgreSQL servers have a database named `bookshelf_test`.
 See the sections
 above for further instructions.

-Once you have done that, you can run the tests:
+Once you have your development environment properly setup, you can run the tests:

 ```sh
 npm test